sonic-net/SONiC/doc/wol/Wake-on-LAN-HLD.md

 4-5: "Length"
 6-7: "Checksum"
 8-13: "Repetitions of 0xff"
-14-109: "Repetitions of target MAC(16 bytes in total)"
+14-109: "Repetitions of target MAC(16 times in total)"
 110-115: "Password(0, 4 or 6 bytes)"
 ```